-Mavvrik supports two ways to connect an EKS cluster, as shown in the Connect EKS Cluster screen:
+Mavvrik supports three ways to connect an EKS cluster, as shown in the Connect EKS Cluster screen:

 Allocation-Based – recommended when you want quick onboarding and cost allocation visibility without deep cluster telemetry.